ie3-institute/simona/docs/readthedocs/config.md

 }
 ```

-Exemplary fees and taxes for households in Dortmund, 2025:
+Below the fees and taxes for households in Dortmund, 2025 as an example.
+Recurring fixed costs, such as metering point operation (Messstellenbetrieb) and the basic charge of grid fees (Grundpreis der Netzentgelte) are not considered.
+This is because we are interested in optimizing the use of flexibility, not the cost of the installation setup.
 - Buying price
     - Fees
         - Grid fees (Netzentgelte): 7.17 ct/kWh